-7 GREENHOUSE GAS (GHG) & CLIMATE CHANGE ASSESSMENT
+7 GREENHOUSE GAS (GHG) & IMPACT ASSESSMENT

 GHGs occur in the atmosphere both naturally and because of human activities, such as the burning of fossil fuels and land use change.
 GHGs produced by fossil-fuel combustion are primarily carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O).
 These three GHGs account for more than 97 percent of U.S. total GHG emissions.
-GHGs are generally non-hazardous to health at normal ambient concentrations; however, GHGs absorb infrared radiation in the atmosphere, and an increase in emissions of these gases is the primary cause of warming of the climatic system.
+GHGs are generally non-hazardous to health at normal ambient concentrations; however, GHGs absorb infrared radiation in the atmosphere, and an increase in emissions of these gases is the primary cause of warming of the climatic system (i.e., changes in climate).

-Climate change is the variation in the Earth's climate (including temperature, precipitation, humidity, wind, and other meteorological variables) over time.
-Climate change is primarily driven by accumulation of GHGs in the atmosphere due to the increased consumption of fossil fuels (e.g., Coal, petroleum, and natural gas) since the early beginnings of the industrial age and accelerating in the mid- to late-20th century.
+Changes in climate are the variation in the Earth's climate (including temperature, precipitation, humidity, wind, and other meteorological variables) over time.
+Changes in climate are primarily driven by accumulation of GHGs in the atmosphere due to the increased consumption of fossil fuels (e.g., Coal, petroleum, and natural gas) since the early beginnings of the industrial age and accelerating in the mid- to late-20th century.

-A detailed discussion and step by step DAF procedures for both a GHG Emissions Evaluation and a Climate Change Evaluation are provided in the DAF Greenhouse Gas (GHG) & Climate Change Assessment Guide (AFCEC 2023).
-Note that the GHG Emissions Evaluation and most of the Climate Change Evaluation are automated within ACAM (version 5.0.21a or newer).
+A detailed discussion and step by step DAF procedures for both a GHG Emissions Evaluation and a Changes in Climate Evaluation are provided in the DAF Greenhouse Gas (GHG) & Impact Assessment Guide (AFCEC 2025).
+Note that the GHG Emissions Evaluation and most of the Climate Change Evaluation are automated within sAIR or ACAM (version 5.0.21a or newer).